OUR SCHOOL CURRICULUM

 ‘SPOT-IT’ encourages children to make links in learning, be enquiring and actively involved in lessons.
 Children are encouraged to be observant and notice patterns, trends and aspects of learning which stand out, for example: spot…the pattern, the difference, the strategy, a different method, a spelling pattern, prefix, writing technique, link in learning between subject areas, how a small improvement could be made and what I need to learn to improve my attainment/understanding.

-In September, 2019 we launched our newly designed curriculum.
 The skills and knowledge that we teach in our school curriculum are based on the National Curriculum.
 We teach subjects in units of work and use a range of strategies to assess these.
 Assessment is built into the learning process so that we can plan an adapt lessons according to learners' needs.
 We use Knowledge Organisers to show the key foci for learning.
 These are published on class pages.
-Partnership with you, as parents and carers, is very important to us so please so not hesitate to ask if you have any questions.
+Partnership with you, as parents and carers, is very important to us so please do not hesitate to ask if you have any questions.